hopsoft/hero/index.md

 ### Key take aways {#key-take-aways}

 - **The implementation aligns perfectly with the requirements.**
-  *This means that developers and business folks can talk the same lingo.*
+  *Developers and business folks can talk the same lingo.*

 - **The formula is composed of smaller steps that are interchangable.**
-  *This means we are poised for changing requirements.*
+  *We are poised for changing requirements.*

+- **Steps can be easily tested independently.**

-- **Each step implements the interface `def call(context)`** *This means we can create step classes to simplify the app structure.*
+- **Each step implements the interface `def call(context)`**

 ## Next Steps {#next-steps}